kwawbaidoo/binary_trees/README.md

 Data structure
  By: Alexandre Gautier
  Weight: 5
- Project to be done in teams of 2 people (your team: Francis Baidoo) Project will start Sep 18, 2022 6:00 PM, must end by Sep 22, 2022 6:00 PM was released at Sep 19, 2022 6:00 PM
+ Project to be done in teams of 2 people (your team: Richmond Forkuo Afram) Project will start Sep 18, 2022 6:00 PM, must end by Sep 22, 2022 6:00 PM was released at Sep 19, 2022 6:00 PM
  An auto review will be launched at the deadline